robot297/JAG_8_2019/grades/Lab 8 Questions.md

 *****************

-For all programs: lay out the GUI however you like.
-Your GUI should be logical and obvious how to use.
-I'm not grading you on style, but if you want to improve the appearance of your GUI above the default, feel free.
+For all programs: Your GUI does not need to follow any particular design.
+It should be logical and obvious how to use.
+I'm not grading you on style.
+But if you want to improve the appearance of your GUI above the default, feel free.

 ### Problem 1: Blood Donor Eligibility